LGBTQ rights in Maryland: Recognition of same-sex relationships

 In 1973, Maryland became the first state to ban civil marriage between persons of the same sex, with the passage of legislation amending the family law statute.
 In Deane and Polyak v.
 Conaway in 2006, seventeen Maryland plaintiffs pushed for legal marriage rights, supported by the ACLU.

 Since 2008, a limited form of domestic partnership has been available to all unmarried couples at least 18 years of age, who can verify their interdependent relationship through documentation.
 Legal protections for partners include hospital visitation, end-of-life decisions, and joint property rights.
 Since 2009, Maryland has provided employee benefits to the same-sex partners of state employees.
 The state has recognized valid same-sex marriages performed in other states and jurisdictions since 2010.

 On March 15, 2011, the Maryland House of Delegates returned a bill to legalize same-sex marriage to the Judiciary Committee, tabling it for the rest of the legislative session, but keeping it alive until January 2012, with opposition from Catholic bishops in the state.
 In 2012, a same-sex marriage bill was introduced in the Maryland General Assembly.
 After much debate, the law permitting same-sex marriage, known as the Civil Marriage Protection Act, was approved by the House of Delegates in a 72–67 vote on February 17, 2012, and was approved by the Senate in a 25–22 vote on February 23, 2012.
 Governor O'Malley signed the law on March 1, 2012.

 Same-sex marriage has been legal since January 1, 2013.
 The law took effect after 52.4% of voters approved Maryland Question 6 in a referendum held on November 6, 2012.
 The vote was hailed as a watershed moment by gay rights activists and marked the first time marriage rights in the United States were extended to same-sex couples by popular vote.
 Roman Catholic authorities and African-American religious leaders throughout the state, especially in Prince George's County, had opposed the legislation, saying it would conflict with the best interests of society and threaten religious liberty.

 In October 2020, Montgomery County unanimously passed an ordinance that implemented an LGBTIQ+ bill of rights.

-In April 2021, the Maryland General Assembly (Senate vote 38-8 and House vote 107-28) passed a bill (HB130) to establish a 15-member commission on LGBTQ affairs in Maryland, and the law took effect in October 2021.
+In April 2021, the Maryland General Assembly (Senate vote 38-8 and House vote 107–28) passed a bill (HB130) to establish a 15-member commission on LGBTIQ+ affairs in Maryland, and the law took effect in October 2021.
 The first administrative director was appointed to the commission by Governor Larry Hogan in July 2022.
+In April 2023, legislation was passed and signed into law to reform the LGBTIQ+ Commission of Affairs and increase the membership to 21 people.

 In January 2023, Human Rights Campaign gave Maryland, and 20 other jurisdictions, the highest rating, of "Working Toward Innovative Equality".